afroisalreadyinu/miniboss/README.md

 The `build_from_directory` option has to be a path relative to the main miniboss file.
-With such a service configuration, you can run `./miniboss-main.py reload python-todo`, which will build the container image, stop the running service container, and restart the new image.
-Since [the context](#the-global-context) generated at start is saved in a file, these context values are available to the new container.
+With such a service configuration, you can run `./miniboss-main.py reload python-todo`, which will cause miniboss to build the container image, stop the running service container, and restart the new image.
+Since [the context](#the-global-context) generated at start is saved in a file, any context values used in the service definition are available to the new container.

 ## Lifecycle events

-`miniboss.Service` has two methods that can be overriden in order to correctly change states and execute actions on the container:
+One of the differentiating feature of miniboss is lifecycle events, which are hooks that can be customized to execute code at certain points in a service's lifecycle. `miniboss.Service` has two methods that can be overriden in order to correctly change states and execute actions on the container:

 - **`Service.pre_start()`**: Executed before the service is started.
 Can be used for things like initializing mount directory contents.